 - Straight lines

-It is a good base formation, but it must be adapted so that it is not too predictable.
+It’s a good base formation, but it must be adapted, so it’s not too predictable.

 4-4-2 Player Zones

-The fullback on each side will cover up to the opponent’s penalty box and sometimes beyond if they are attacking.
-Likewise, the winger will go back to their own box and are sometimes required to drop deeper.
+The fullback on each side will cover up to the opponent’s penalty box and sometimes beyond if they’re attacking.
+Likewise, the winger will go back to their box and are sometimes required to drop deeper.

 4-4-2 Defensive Positions

-The defensive shape covers a good area that will be attacked and is good for all-round protection.
-The full-backs will work with the wingers and the center back that are near them to close the gaps.
+The defensive shape covers a good area that’ll be attacked and is good for all-around protection.
+The full-backs will work with the wingers and the center near them to close the gaps.

 4-4-2 Attacking Positions